About: Questions to Ask for Patient Safety

 4. How do they deal with complications?
 Individual responses to lasers vary and at energies that produce good results even well trained and experienced laser dermatologists cannot avoid complications 100% of the time.
 Complications should be very rare, but it is important to know what happens in that contingency (especially if the procedure is not performed by a physician).

 5. Ask whether laser treatment is appropriate for your skin type, hair color, complexion and body area.
 Suggest that the operator test a small patch of skin before you undergo the procedure.
-Consumers with conditions like diabetes, a difficulty with wound healing, or a tendency toward keloid scarring may be especially vulnerable to complications and should talk to a doctor before undergoing laser treatment.
+People with conditions like diabetes, a difficulty with wound healing, or a tendency toward keloid scarring may be especially vulnerable to complications and should talk to a qualified physician before undergoing laser treatment.

 6. If your skin has more natural pigment or if you are tan, you should exercise extreme caution before having a laser procedure.

 7. If you are not being treated by a dermatologist, have a skin check first.
 An operator not trained in dermatology could treat with a laser and lighten something that looks like a sun spot but is actually a skin cancer, obscuring the disease until it is more advanced.